h41stur/MoP/README.md

 		alias <alias>: set an alias to an agent when one that agent is selected.

-		build <name>: build Linux and Windows agents and put them on a File Server at https://server/downloads/ (default name "agent").
+		build [name]: build Linux and Windows agents and put them on a File Server at https://server/drop/agents/ (default name "agent").

 		help: show this help.

 		show agents: list the active agents to interact.

+		show modules: list the modules to inject on the agent machine.

 		select <id>: select an agent by id to interact.